rossetti/KSLBook/docs/02-Chapter2.md

 * `RVariableIfc randomVariable()` - returns a new instance of a random variable based on the current values of the distribution's parameters that uses a newly created stream

 As an example, the following code illustrates some calculations for the binomial distribution.

+::: {.example #ch2ex22 name="Computing with a Binomial Distribution"}
+This example code illustrates how to create a binomial distribution and to use some of its functions to compute the mean, variance, and perform some basic calculations involving probabilities.
+Notice that the parameters of a distribution can be changes and that distributions can create random variables for generating variates.

 ```kt
 fun main() {